Sydney Lyric: Notable performances

+Foundry Theatre

+The Foundry Theatre is located within the Sydney Lyric theatre, created through repurposing its under-utilised rear dock.
+The 360 seat (or 630 standing) venue opened in February 2025 with a limited season of performances by Tim Minchin, with his week-long run titled First at the Foundry.

 Local area

 The Sydney Lyric theatre is located in The Star casino complex, which is in the suburb of Pyrmont, an inner-city suburb of Sydney in the state of New South Wales, Australia.
 Pyrmont is located 2 kilometres south-west of the Sydney central business district in the local government area of the City of Sydney.
 It is also part of the Darling Harbour district.
 Pyrmont was once a vital component of Sydney's industrial waterfront, with wharves, shipbuilding yards, factories and woolstores.
 As industry moved out, the population and the area declined.
 In recent years it has experienced redevelopment with an influx of residents and office workers.